danielmaangi/eo-compliance/README.md

 ## Overview

-This tool helps organizations perform compliance checks by searching for specific keywords (like "Gender", "DEI", "Diversity", "Inclusion") across multiple document types and generating detailed reports with exact sentence matches and their locations.
+This tool helps organizations perform compliance checks by searching for specific keywords related to gender, diversity, equity, inclusion, and key populations across multiple document types and generating detailed reports with exact sentence matches and their locations.

 ## Features